29,032′ CLIMBING in 29 DAYS OR LESS

-“Everesting” has become a thing – now part of the global bicycling vernacular.
-It’s a fairly simple concept, yet brutally challenging: Pick any hill, anywhere in the world, and climb it repeatedly, until you reach the height of Mt.
-Everest at 29,029′.
+“Everesting” is now part of the global cycling vernacular.
+It’s a simple concept, yet brutally challenging: Pick any hill, anywhere in the world, and climb it repeatedly, until you reach the height of Mt.
+Everest at 29,032′.

 How about a challenge for us mere mortals?

-Cyclists get 29 days to climb 29,029′.
-Runners get 50 days.
+You have 29 days to climb 29,032′.
 You can do a non-stop sufferfest; a quad-busting weekend; or take your time and smell the wildflowers.

-6. Acceptable indoor-apps: We’re okay with any of them, so long as you’re using a smart trainer and are being honest regarding your weight.
+7. Acceptable indoor-apps: We’re okay with any of them, so long as you’re using a direct-drive smart trainer and are being honest regarding your weight.

-8. If you previously “Everested” (since April 1) and just wish to purchase the jersey, event registration will have an option for just the jersey.
+8. If you previously “Everested” and just wish to purchase the jersey, event registration will have an option for just the jersey.
 You must send us a strava link or other proof that you did it – and it had to be in ONE RIDE.

 WHAT’S INCLUDED WITH ENTRY:

 1. Everyone who “Everests” earns the Mt.
 Everest Climbing Challenge jersey by Blackbottoms Cyclewear; and you may purchase the matching shorts/bibs.
 Our design includes Tibetan prayer flags: Blue for sky, white for air, red for fire, green for water and yellow for earth.
 Traditionally, prayer flags are used to promote peace, compassion, strength, and wisdom.
 Tibetans believe the prayers and mantras are blown by the wind to spread good will and compassion into all pervading space.

 Jerseys are ordered at the end of the Challenge and delivered as soon as we have them (usually 7-8 weeks).

 We do not inventory these jerseys, so please choose your size wisely.
 We’re happy to help.**